 Our research activities allow us to advocate for proven, successful healthcare models and interventions.
 Before suggesting a new approach, we first build a strong evidence base.
 Our work is data-driven and put into action through the practical insights we gather, both from our own research and that of others.

-Evidence-based work is at the heart of everything we do, hence our investment in independent research to evaluate and improve our products and services.
-These publications, peer-reviewed papers, policy briefs and case studies provide insights for the next generation of thinkers on who will tackle the challenges of inclusive health care in Sub-Saharan Africa.
-Together with Joep Lange Institute, we conduct independent academic research and evaluation and facilitate access to data generated by our programs.
+Our investment in independent research helps us to evaluate and improve our products and services.
+These publications, peer-reviewed papers, policy briefs and case studies also provide insights for the next generation of thinkers on who will tackle the challenges of inclusive health care in Sub-Saharan Africa.

 Find below a selection of recent research and findings on our healthcare interventions:

 A speedy reaction to the sudden COVID-19 pandemic: the PharmAccess’ approach

 The PharmAccess' approach to strengthen health systems focuses on simultaneous digital improvements at the level of patients, providers, payers and policy makers in Africa.
 This approach proved particularly fit to cope with a recent major health system challenge: COVID-19 in Africa.
 Existing digital interventions were rapidly adapted and reshaped towards covering the full WHO framework for health system strengthening.

 This overall paper compiles our digital-intervention experiences during the onset of the pandemic in Africa and discusses lessons learned and implications of our findings for epidemic management and policymaking.

 Public-private partnership to rapidly strengthen and scale COVID-19 response in Western Kenya

 Maintaining Continuity of Care for Expectant Mothers in Kenya During the COVID-19 Pandemic: A Study of MomCare